-- 5.7.1 The School seeks to work in partnership with parents over matters of conduct, and it is part of parents' obligations to the School to support the School rules. - 5.7.2 Parents will be contacted to discuss any disciplinary matter which may result in a significant is being considered.
-Parents will also be notified of any other disciplinary sanction and may be contacted to discuss the matter if it is considered appropriate to do so, unless the School is prevented from doing so by the police if they are involved.
+- 5.7.1 The school seeks to work in partnership with parents over matters of conduct, and it is part of parents' obligations to the school to support the school rules. - 5.7.2 Parents will be contacted to discuss any disciplinary matter as it arises and when it may result in a suspension.
+Parents will also be notified of any other disciplinary sanction and may be contacted to discuss the matter if it is considered appropriate to do so, unless the school is prevented from doing so by the police if they are involved.